DanielF12/fleetLink/README.md

 ## 🚀 Main Features

-*   **Dashboard in Real Time:** Overview of the fleet with instant updates (via WebSocket/Firestore) of load status and resource availability.
+*   **Dashboard in Real Time:** Overview of the fleet with instant updates (via Firestore) of load status and resource availability.
 *   **Load Management:** Load creation, editing, and tracking.
 Automatic route calculation (distance and duration) and visualization on the map.
 *   **Driver Management:** Complete registration with CNH validation and historical links.
-*   **Truck Management:** Fleet control, maintenance status, and cargo capacity.
+*   **Truck Management:** Fleet control, maintenance status, and load capacity.
 *   **Intelligent Routing:** Integration with **Mapbox** to trace optimized routes and simulate the journey.
 *   **Robust Business Rules:**
     *   Block trucks in maintenance.